iconodo/mousetrails/README.md

 manufacture and operation](http://www.witpress.com/Secure/elibrary/papers/9781853128530/9781853128530013FU1.pdf)

 ### Yes!!... this is Heaven!!
-We only have to adapt the 'total design' approach of RMI's hypercar, describe/outline our solutions, convince the Academia/Enterprises and sooner or later we'll be seeing one after the other the very best cost/efective `similar` solutions parading down our town streets :)
+We only have to adapt the 'total design' approach of RMI's hypercar, describe/outline our solutions, convince the Academia/Enterprises and sooner or later we'll be seeing one after the other the very best cost/efective `similar` solutions parading down our town streets :) ... or our assistive text entry technologies.